 - Titles, column headings, etc., should be typed in upper and lower case.
 Book and journal titles should be typed in italics.

-- References to published works and quotations should be credited in complete endnotes using Chicago Manual of Style formats.
+- References to published works and quotations should be credited in complete notes using the Chicago Manual of Style notes and bibliography citation format (not author-date references).
+Authors should use the "insert footnotes/endnotes" function in MS Word to place the notes in the manuscript.

 - Acknowledgments, if any, should appear at the end of the article but before the "Notes" section, under the subheading "Acknowledgments."